 To use a backup as the base image for a new Droplet, from the control panel, click the name of the Droplet with the backup you want to use, then click Backups.

 In the Droplet backups section, open the More menu of the backup you want to use and choose Create Droplet.

 This brings you to the Droplet create screen with the image for that backup selected.
-Choose the rest of the Droplet options, then click Create.
+Choose the rest of the Droplet options.

-Once the new Droplet is created from the backup, you can copy files between the original and new Droplet using file transfer tools like
+Once the new Droplet is created, you can copy files between the original and new Droplet using file transfer tools like

 To restore a Droplet to one of its backups, from the control panel, click the name of the Droplet, then click Backups.
 In the Droplet backups section, open the More menu of the backup you want restore to and choose Restore Droplet.

 Because restoring a backup to your Droplet erases existing data on that Droplet, confirmation is required to complete the operation:

 In the Restore Droplet window, confirm the restoration by clicking Restore Droplet.